Cumbre Vieja: 1949 eruption

 The only contemporaneous account of the eruption was published in 1950 by one of the scientists—Juan Bonelli-Rubio who witnessed the eruption first hand and recorded details of the various phenomena that occurred during the eruption.
 All other published accounts are based upon Bonelli-Rubio's observations.
 The next report regarding the eruption was a joint publication by Ortiz and Bonelli-Rubio published in 1951.
 This drew heavily on Bonelli-Rubio's observations and also analysis of various phenomena associated with the eruption.
 Both accounts are published in Spanish.

-The eruption started on 24 June 1949, the feast day of St John, which is why in Spanish texts the eruption is referred to as la erupción del Nambroque o San Juan, which in English is "The Eruption of the Nambroque of St John's volcano."
+The eruption started on 24 June 1949, the feast day of St John, which is why in Spanish texts the eruption is referred to as la erupción del Nambroque o San Juan, which in English is "The Eruption of the Nambroque or St John's volcano."
 During the 1949 eruption, eruptive activity was located at three vents—Duraznero, Llano del Banco, and Hoyo Negro—mild strombolian activity occurred at the Duraznero vent.
 Lava was erupted from the Llano del Banco vents, whilst only mild phreatomagmatic emissions occurred at the Hoyo Negro vent.
 Then on 30 July—the last day of eruptive activity, lava was erupted at the Duraznero fissure and vent.
 During the eruption on 1 and 2 July, two strong earthquakes with an estimated intensity of VIII on the Modified Mercalli Scale also occurred, the epicentre was calculated to be near Jedey.
 Following the earthquakes a fracture was noted and it had a length of approximately one and half kilometres.
 It was traceable to the Hoyo Negro and Duraznero vents, making a total length of about two and half kilometres or about 1/10 of the exposed length of the Cumbre Vieja, and parts of the western half of the Cumbre Vieja ridge had apparently moved about 1 metre sideways and 2 metres downwards towards the Atlantic Ocean.
 It was only in the vicinity of the Duraznero and Hoyo Negro vents that the vertical displacement attained about 4 metres.
 As of 2009, the fracture is still visible and still has the same dimensions recorded in 1949.